PetCaseFinder

 Plain-English summary

-A 9-year-old male neutered domestic shorthair cat was brought to the vet after not eating and vomiting for two days.
-Tests showed some unusual results, but nothing definitive, and an ultrasound revealed gas trapped in the stomach wall, along with some fluid and gas in the abdomen.
-A CT scan confirmed the presence of gas in the stomach lining and the abdomen, and during surgery, the stomach showed signs of irritation and erosion, possibly linked to a medication called dexamethasone.
-After a partial removal of the stomach and some medical treatment, the cat's symptoms improved.
+A 9-year-old male neutered domestic shorthair cat was brought to the vet after two days of not eating and vomiting.
+Tests showed some unusual results, and an ultrasound revealed gas trapped in the stomach wall and some fluid in the abdomen.
+A CT scan confirmed the presence of gas in the stomach lining and the abdominal cavity.
+The cat underwent surgery to remove part of the stomach, and after the operation and medical treatment, he recovered well.

 Abstract